Solid Rail Hollow Rail Closed-end Hollow Rail Solid Connecting Plate Hollow Connecting Plate Rail Clip

 Usually made of steel, with a T-shaped cross-section for strength and alignment.

-Also known as rail joints or connecting plates, these are metal connectors used to join two sections of guide rail together.
+Also known as rail joints or fish plates, these are metal connectors used to join two sections of guide rail together.

 They ensure continuous alignment and structural integrity.